-To expedite efficient processing of applications for clinical research with human cells genetically modified using viral vectors derived from murine gamma retrovirus or human immunodeficiency virus, where there is no risk of formation of replication competent virus, and the medicinal product is free of infectious viral vector particles that are capable of being released in the environment where the proposed work is conform article 39b of the Regeling ggo, the Dutch competent authority has drafted a guidance document that clarifies the information requirements to facilitate a swift handling of these GMO applications.
+To expedite efficient processing of applications for clinical research with human cells genetically modified using third generation SIN viral vectors derived from human immunodeficiency virus-1 and pseudotyped with VSV-G, where there is no risk of formation of replication competent virus, and residual infectious viral vector particles that are capable of being released in the environment may be present, and where the proposed work is conform article 39c of the Regeling ggo, the Dutch competent authority has drafted a guidance document that clarifies the information requirements to facilitate a swift handling of these GMO applications.
 The purpose of this document is to clarify requirements for submission in the Netherlands.
 This guidance document contains (1) information on the documents required for submission in the Netherlands, confidentiality, the scope of a permit application in the Netherlands and (2) clarification of the information requirements with respect to the information requested in the common application form in order to expedite an efficient processing of the application by the Dutch authorities.
 The information requirements requested in the common application form are drafted in alignment with The Netherlands Commission on Genetic Modification (COGEM).